jd-apprentice/waifuland-api/README.md

 ## 🌐 Can I use the api?

-- Yes! is currently being hosted in heroku -> [Get waifu](https://waifuland-api.herokuapp.com/api/images)
+- Yes! is currently being hosted in Render -> [Get waifu](https://waifuland-api.onrender.com/api/images)

 ## 📚 Stack